patrick-llgc/Learning-Deep-Learning/paper_notes/detr3d.md

 The work is further improved with 3D positional embedding by [PETR](petr.md) and [PETRv2](petrv2.md).

+> The extension of [DETR3D](detr3d.md) to temporal domain is relatively straightforwad, using the 3D reference point, transforming to the past timestamps using ego motion, and then project to the images from the past timestamps.

 #### Key ideas
 - Iterative refinement of object queries.
 	- The iterative refinement process is similar to [Sparse RCNN](sparse_rcnn.md) and Cascade RCNN.